Ukraine’s venerable Odessa readies for Russia’s brutal push up the Black Sea coast

 Odessa has spent days preparing to do just that.

 The city’s 7 p.m. curfew is strict.
-Its downtown streets, know for stunning, delicate architecture, are now lined with stone barriers and antitank “hedgehogs” fashioned out of metal bars.
+Its downtown streets, known for stunning, delicate architecture, are now lined with stone barriers and antitank “hedgehogs” fashioned out of metal bars.
 Throughout the city, the now-famous response from the nearby Snake Island border guards — “Russian warship, go f--- yourself” — is posted on billboards around the city.

 “The greeting, ‘Glory to Ukraine,’ has become the most common in Ukraine,” said Alexander Slavskiy, who headed a government fund 10 days ago but is now a soldier with the area’s Territorial Defense.
 “Before this, it wasn’t like that.
 The city is mobilizing.
 Everyone who wanted to leave, evacuated, but so many people stayed.”